The design, evaluation, and management of immunisation programmes

 - choice of policy - mass or selective

-- license vaccine
+- license vaccine and batch release

-- purchase vaccine
+- procurement of vaccine

 Factors associated with low immunisation coverage